ARMmbed/workshop-mbed-connect-asia-lights/instructions.md

 If you are on Windows, also install:

-1. [ST Link](http://janjongboom.com/downloads/st-link.zip) - serial driver for the board.
+1. [mbed Windows Serial port driver](https://developer.mbed.org/media/downloads/drivers/mbedWinSerial_16466.exe) - serial driver for the board.
-    * Run `dpinst_amd64` on 64-bits Windows, `dpinst_x86` on 32-bits Windows.
-    * Afterwards, unplug your board and plug it back in.
     * (Not sure if it configured correctly?
-Look in 'Device Manager > Ports (COM & LPT)', should list as STLink Virtual COM Port.
+Look in 'Device Manager > Ports (COM & LPT)', should list the board here...
 1. [Tera term](https://osdn.net/projects/ttssh2/downloads/66361/teraterm-4.92.exe/) - to see debug messages from the board.

 ## Setup